FLIR/Lepton/docs/RaspberryPiGuide.md

 ### Attaching the breakout board to the RPi

 You can find more information on the GPIO and the pinout of the RaspberryPi [here](https://www.raspberrypi.org/documentation/usage/gpio/).
-Attach (female-to-male) jumper wires between the following breakout board pins and the RaspberryPi board:
+Attach (female-to-female) jumper wires between the following breakout board pins and the RaspberryPi board:

 ![Labelled breakout board](images/rpi/breakout_labelled.jpg)